astroumd/lmtoy/INSTALL.md

 # LMT software

-1. SpectralLineReduction - for Sequoia, Omaya, 1MMRx
+1. SpectralLineReduction - for Sequoia, Omaya, 1MMRx (python module:  lmtslr)
 2. dreampy3 - for RSR
 3. tolteca/citlali - for TolTEC, Muscat and also old Aztec data (not covered here)

 First we go through a guided install example.
 Please see the sections below if you need more information on the pre-conditions or other intermediate steps.
-The script in **docs/install_lmtoy** provides paths to the install described below, and it works in most cases on most machines we've tested (Mac, Linux/Ubuntu and Linux/Redhat8).
+The script in **docs/install_lmtoy** provides some paths to the install described below, and it works in most cases on most machines we've tested (Mac, Linux/Ubuntu and Linux/Redhat8).
+YMMV.

 ## Install Example

 Instructions for installing **LMTOY**:

-0) Pre-conditions: We are assuming you have a python3 development like anaconda3 already in your path.
+0) Pre-conditions: We are assuming you have a python3 (e.g. anaconda3) already in your path.
 We also assume you have a C compiler, and that cfitsio and netcdf libraries have been installed (e.g. on a mac via brew).
 Things can and will massively and confusingly fail if these are not in tip top shape :-)

-   We have silently assumed the command python is a python3.
-Another possible failure mode.
+   For python3 we also provide a manual install of anaconda3 before lmtoy is installed.

+   Example ubuntu packages:  build-essential gfortran xorg-dev git tcsh cmake pgplot5 libcfitsio-dev autoconf libnetcdf-dev netcdf-bin
+   Example centos packages:  gcc-gfortran tcsh gcc-c++ cmake libXext-devel libtirpc-devel netcdf-devel cfitsio-devel

 1) Make a small shadow tree of the official $DATA_LMT on your laptop.
 If not on an official machine (cln, wares, lma), use the recommended ~/LMT/data_lmt